fake-name/mprpc-next/README.rst

 mprpc is a lightweight `MessagePack RPC <https://github.com/msgpack-rpc/msgpack-rpc>`_ library.
 It enables you to easily build a distributed server-side system by writing a small amount of code.
 It is built on top of `gevent <http://www.gevent.org/>`_ and `MessagePack <http://msgpack.org/>`_.

+The original author (@studio-ousia) EoLed MPRPC, but the suggested replacement (gRPC) is completely different, and in many cases fundamentally incompatible.
+Additionally, there's no real reason (aside from maintenance burden) that they dropped maintenance, so I figure I'll just fork it and continue.
+I'm grateful for all they did up to this point.

 Installation
 ------------